Correlates of the country differences in the infection and mortality rates during the first wave of the COVID-19 pandemic: Evidence from Bayesian model averaging: Supplementary information

-\subsection{BMA outliers check}
+\subsubsection{BMA outliers check}

 As said in the main text, we check the robustness of our results against the presence of outliers by removing a country from the sample and re-performing the BMA procedure with the resulting countries.
-We repeat this procedure for every country, and recover the median results for each potential determinant.
+We repeat this procedure for every country and recover the median results for each potential correlate.
 The results can be seen in Fig.~\ref{fig:BMA-outliers}.
 They are nearly identical to the ones presented in the main text, thus suggesting that our results are robust to outliers.

-Table~\ref{tab:contributors} outlines the countries which had the biggest impact on the observed credibility of a given determinants.
-We define two types of countries, i) the weakest contributor, this is the country which when excluded from the sample leads to the largest PIP for the studied determinant; and ii) the strongest contributor -- i.e., the country which when excluded we observe the lowest PIP for the studied determinant.
-We find numerous countries which can be significant contributors for each determinant, thus indicating that there is indeed heterogeneity in the socio-economic features of the countries.
+Table~\ref{tab:contributors} outlines the countries which had the biggest impact on the observed credibility of a given correlate.
+We define two types of countries, i) the weakest contributor, this is the country which when excluded from the sample leads to the largest PIP for the studied correlate; and ii) the strongest contributor -- i.e., the country which when excluded we observe the lowest PIP for the studied correlate.
+We find numerous countries which can be significant contributors for each correlate, thus indicating that there is indeed heterogeneity in the socio-economic features of the countries.